 Beth TwomeyHead, Research and Instruction RM 113 (701) 231-8141

 Many studies attach full-text of their testing instruments as an appendix to their final document.
 These can often be found through database searches.
 Do note that many measurement tools are protected by copyright.
 If planning to use a tool for research or practice, you may need to get copyright permission or pay for a license.
-Talk to your librarian for further information.
+Talk to me if you need help or further information.

-Try searching for your topic AND your instrument
+To find tests and measurements in databases try searching for your topic AND your instrument.

 Example: test anxiety AND ("oral interview" OR questionnaire)

 - Library Research How To